LuniaStudio/TinyBinder/README.md

 - **File or Raw Input**: Load HTML content from a file or use raw HTML input.

-## Installation
+## 📦 Installation

-Clone the repository or download the `TinyBinder.php` file and include it in your project.
+Clone the repository or download the files from the `src` folder and include them in your project.

-## How to Use the Class
+## 🛠️ Usage

 Merge single values: